Martin Scorsese, a filmmaker synonymously linked with the New Hollywood wave of cinema, has listed some of his all-time favourite horror movies.

-One genre Scorsese has yet to enter is the field of horror, a genre which dates back to the 1890s and a period of time that is relative to the beginning of history of film.
-As aforementioned, Scorsese is a keen historian and has track the genre closely throughout his life.
+One area Scorsese has yet to enter is the field of horror, a genre which dates back to the 1890s and a period of time that is relative to the beginning of the history of film.
+As aforementioned, Scorsese is a keen historian and has tracked the genre closely throughout his life.

 As part of an interview with Daily Beast, Scorsese was asked to pick 11 of his favourite horror films of all time.
 Perhaps predictably, Hitchcock’s 1960 effort Psycho makes into the pile, as does work from Stanley Kubrick, Lewis Allen, Robert Wise and more.

 See Martin Scorsese‘s 11 favourite horror movies, here:

 Synopsis: “Dr. John Markway, an anthropologist with an interest in psychic phenomena, takes two specially selected women to Hill House, a reportedly haunted mansion.”

 - Isle of the Dead (Val Lewton, 1945)

 Synopsis: “Gen. Nikolas Pherides (Boris Karloff) takes leave from the 1912 Balkan War to visit a small island in Greece, where his wife is buried.
 While there, a plague breaks out forcing people to stay when quarantine is declared.”

 Synopsis: “While vacationing on the English coast, composer Rick Fitzgerald and his sister Pamela find an abandoned 18th-century house and decide to buy it.
 The family soon find themselves battling it out with two very prickly ghosts.”